KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 | **IL₂** | **ISS / ISM** | **Inverse Superficial Soul / Mind** | Reactive identity; illusion-bound self, fanatical roles |
 | **L₁** | **ES / EM** | **Embodied Soul / Mind** | Interface of incarnation; physical form expressing soul-mind presence |
 | **IL₁** | **IES / IEM** | **Inverse Embodied Soul / Mind** | Fragmentation, domination, and reactive embodiment; entropic externalization |

 ---

+#### Note on the Awareness Spectrum and Its Inverse Arc

+The awareness spectrum
+is not an evolutionary ladder,
+nor is it limited
+to ordinary cognition.

+It names the structural registers
+by which awareness,
+conscious-awareness,
+and consciousness
+appear across the lattice.

+At **L₀**,
+**⚫ Aion** and **♾ Khaon**
+belong to the register
+of **proto-awareness**.

+This is not awareness as such,
+but the pre-hypostatic condition-field
+from which both awareness
+and inverse awareness
+become possible.

+At **L₅ / IL₅**,
+the first hypostatic awareness polarity appears.

+- **L₅ — EOB / Theon:** **awareness**
+  Supernal, luminous, pre-reflexive awareness;
+  the first centropic hypostasis,
+  prior to the Soul / Mind distinction.
+  Non-reflexive does not imply non-discernment;
+  awareness at L₅ is the most integrated mode,
+  not the least capable.

+- **IL₅ — VOS / Nekron:** **inverse awareness**
+  **Non-Awareness**; the Void of Self.
+  This is not simple unconsciousness
+  and not proto-awareness.
+  It is awareness voided
+  at the same register
+  where Theon gathers awareness
+  into coherent presence.

+At **L₄ / IL₄**,
+awareness becomes conscious-awareness.

+- **L₄ — DP / DL:** **conscious-awareness**
+  Archetypal awareness resonant in Forms;
+  conscious but pre-individuated,
+  perceiving without self-possession
+  and discerning structurally
+  without individuating a perceiver.

+- **IL₄ — IDP / IDL:** **inverse conscious-awareness**
+  Conscious-awareness inverted through
+  distorted archetypes,
+  subversal Forms,
+  counterfeit order,
+  and malformed psychic-logical templates.

+At **L₃ / IL₃**,
+consciousness becomes reflexive
+and individuated.

+- **L₃ — DS / DM:** **reflexive consciousness**
+  The stable, individuated "I"
+  that knows that it knows;
+  self-possession, agency,
+  and deep identity-continuity.

+- **IL₃ — IDS / IDM:** **inverse reflexive consciousness**
+  Fractured or counterfeit self-possession;
+  reflexivity bent toward fragmentation,
+  ideological distortion,
+  identity manipulation,
+  or unstable "I"-structure.

+At **L₂ / IL₂**,
+consciousness becomes identity-aware
+in the personal and relational register.

+- **L₂ — SS / SM:** **identity-aware consciousness**
+  Personality, narrative identity,
+  social role,
+  and relational interface.

+- **IL₂ — ISS / ISM:** **inverse identity-aware consciousness**
+  Reactive, fanatical, illusion-bound,
+  or mimetic identity-patterning;
+  narrative selfhood distorted
+  by dissonant relation.

+At **L₁ / IL₁**,
+consciousness becomes embodied.

+- **L₁ — ES / EM:** **embodied consciousness**
+  Soul / Mind expressed
+  through the corporeal interface;
+  sensory, kinetic,
+  and material experience.

+- **IL₁ — IES / IEM:** **inverse embodied consciousness**
+  Embodied compulsion,
+  domination,
+  reactive embodiment,
+  and entropic externalization
+  through form.

+Thus the inverse arc
+does not merely lack awareness,
+nor does it only distort
+a centropic original.

+Each inverse register
+is a structurally real mode
+of the inverse arc,
+expressing its own form
+of awareness-inversion
+according to its placement.

+**Non-Awareness** properly names
+Nekron at **IL₅**,
+while the lower inverse strata
+are named by their corresponding
+inverse awareness-registers:

+- inverse conscious-awareness
+- inverse reflexive consciousness
+- inverse identity-aware consciousness
+- inverse embodied consciousness

+"Inverse" names structural counter-placement.
+"Fragmented" names one of its characteristic effects.
+"Mirror" names an entropic reflective function,
+not the formal designation
+of the inverse awareness strata.

+⚫ ♾ 🛤️ 🕷️ L₄ IL₄ L₃ IL₃ L₁ IL₁ Ↄ

+---